PRODUCER COMPANY

 Reserves:

 i.
+Every producer

-Where there are no sufficient funds in any year for such transfer,
+sufficient funds in any year for such transfer,

 Members’ benefits:

 i.
+Members will

-pooled and supplied as the directors may determine.
+supplied as the directors may determine.

-Members will be eligible to receive bonus shares.
+eligible to receive bonus shares.

 iv.
+An interesting

-(not shareholding).
+shareholding).

 Audit:

 i.
+Producer Companies

-regular intervals in accordance with its articles of association and such an
+accordance with its articles of association and such an audit shall be carried

-audit shall be carried on by a Chartered Accountant.
+on by a Chartered Accountant.

-the accounts examined by him.
+examined by him.

-An
+An unnecessary

-and securities, details of assets and liabilities, loans extended to directors
+securities, details of assets and liabilities, loans extended to directors and

-and details of donations and subscriptions.
+details of donations and subscriptions.

 Striking of name:

-The
+The Registrar shall

-it transactions after giving a notice to the company.
+transactions after giving a notice to the company.
 Any Member of the Producer Company is

 aggrieved against such order.

-members have necessarily to be primary producers.
+i.
+The members have necessarily to be primary

 ii.
 Name of the company shall end with the